-We have not established sales, marketing or product distribution operations.
-We generally expect to retain some commercial rights in the United States for our product candidates for which we may receive marketing approvals.
-If pepinemab is approved for the treatment of HD, our current plan is to initiate commercialization of pepinemab for treatment of HD ourselves, in part due to the connections we have established with the HD clinical community as a result of conducting the SIGNAL trial at 30 major HD treatment centers in the United States and Canada.
-However, we also expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize pepinemab, upon approval, in other indications and any other products that we develop and obtain approval for in markets outside the United States.
+We have not established sales, marketing or product distribution operations related to our clinical product candidates.
+We generally expect to retain some commercial rights in the United States for our clinical product candidates for which we may receive marketing approvals.
+We also expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with one or more third parties to commercialize pepinemab, upon approval, in other indications and any other products that we develop and obtain approval for in markets outside the United States.
+We have begun and intend to continue to explore additional opportunities to enhance marketing and commercialization efforts in our ActivMAb Antibody Discovery Platform.